 - 2 large or 4 small firm tart apples (1 pound), like Granny Smith

-- 6 tbsp unsalted butter, chilled and cut into 1/2-inch cubes plus additional for baking sheet if not lining it with parchment
+- 6 tbsp unsalted butter, chilled and cut into ½-inch cubes

 - 2 large eggs

 - 1 ½ tbsp sparkling sugar or 2 tsp granulated sugar for sprinkling

 - Preheat oven to 375° F. Line a large baking sheet with parchment paper.